How Much Does a Ductless Heat Pump Installation Cost in 2025?

 Cost data is based on research by HomeAdvisor.

-A ductless heat pump system, whether for heating or cooling, has two main parts: the outdoor unit and up to eight indoor evaporative units with refrigerant lines connecting them.
-You'll need a concrete pad outside to place the exterior unit on and a dedicated 220-volt circuit, both of which cost extra.
+A ductless heat pump system, whether for heating or cooling, has two main parts.
+There is the outdoor unit, plus up to eight indoor evaporative units with refrigerant lines connecting them.
+You'll need a concrete pad outside to place the exterior unit and a dedicated 220-volt circuit, both of which cost extra.
+A unit that provides heating and cooling can move heat in both directions.

 Average Cost | High Cost | Low Cost |